planetarium/snack.planetarium.dev/content/posts/2021/10/libplanet-0.11-0.19/index.eng.md

 *Added in version [0.17.0].*

-The protocol does not require miners to have any priority for transactions to include in a block, if these staisfy [`IBlockPolicy<T>.ValidateNextBlockTx()` predicate method][IBlockPolicy<T>.ValidateNextBlockTx] at least.[^3]  However, if there are too many transactions to be included in a block, a miner may need to prioritize them so that they are chunked into multiple blocks.
+The Libplanet protocol does not require miners to have any priority for transactions to include in a block, as long as the [`IBlockPolicy<T>.ValidateNextBlockTx()` predicate method][IBlockPolicy<T>.ValidateNextBlockTx] is satisfied.[^3]  However, if there are too many transactions to be included in a block, a miner may need to prioritize them so that they are chunked into multiple blocks.

-Since version 0.17.0, instead of Libplanet arbitrarily prioritizing them, miners can configure the priority for transactions to include in a block.
+Since version 0.17.0, instead of Libplanet arbitrarily prioritizing them, miners themselves can configure the priority for transactions to include in a block.
 API-wise, [`BlockChain<T>.MineBlock()` method][BlockChain<T>.MineBlock] has the
 `txPriority` option which takes an [`IComparer<Transaction<T>>`][IComparer<T>].